PLOS: Indexing

+PLOS also has 14 journals indexed in the Directory of Open Access Journals (DOAJ).

 Other partners

 In April 2017, PLOS was one of the founding partners in the Initiative for Open Citations.

 Headquarters

 PLOS has its main headquarters in Suite 225 in the Koshland East Building in Levi's Plaza in San Francisco.
 Previously, the company had been located at 185 Berry Street.
 In June 2010, PLOS announced that it was moving to a new location in order to accommodate its rapid growth.
 The move to the Koshland East Building went into effect on 21 June 2010.